2024

 It’s not just the aid of AI that will get you through the arduous quest of writing a fantasy novel.
 Only the loneliest wolves amongst us can avoid the natural need for a gang – a fellowship, as it were – of other fantasy readers and writers.

-This gaggle of chums can assist us in staying accountable and motivated to the writing process so that we finish our story.
+This gaggle of chums can assist us in staying accountable and motivated to write fantasy.
 Other people can also be sounding boards for our ideas, rich sources of feedback, or collections of confidantes to laugh and cry with when the stress of novel writing becomes too much.

 Fantasy Writers